We have filled our spot for the 2021-2022 year!

-Graduation from an ACGME accredited residency program is required.
+Graduation from a 4 year ACGME accredited residency program or 3 year ACGME accredited residency plus at least 1 year of clinical experience is required.
 Apply through the International Emergency Medicine Fellowships website.
 Visit our Global Emergency Medicine Specialized Programs at http://emed.stanford.edu/fellowships/international.html#overview page to learn more about our work.
 Contact Adrene Garabedian at email@example.com for further questions.

 Fellowship Application Process

 To apply, please email your CV, a letter summarizing your interests and goals as they relate to the fellowship, and three letters of recommendation (including one from program director) to: Adrene Garabedian (firstname.lastname@example.org), Program Coordinator.

 Fellowship Application Deadline | 2020-10-01

 Please note, the interview date is somewhat flexible.
 We will be hosting multiple interview dates via Zoom.